NhlaksMaestro/RabbitMQExamples/readme.md

 Once Postgresql12 with PGAdmin has been installed on the users system run the backup script docs\PostGreSql\RabbitMQExampleDB which constains the schema
 ```
+# database
+Make sure the postgresql connection string is correct and the mongoDB script

 For the .NET Projects
 User must right click solution and restore nuget packages for the C#